 He served as a guest professor in the healthcare section of DePaul University College of Law (2018), as an adjunct professor at Loyola University School of Law teaching a course in healthcare litigation (2016) and as a guest professor at Wheaton College where he taught a course on international dispute resolution and litigation (2013-2015).

-David currently serves on Chuhak & Tecson's Diversity & Inclusion Council.
+David has served on Chuhak & Tecson's Diversity Equity & Inclusion Council.